AxaFrance/SlimFaas/README.md

 Instead of creating many pods, SlimFaas use internally many workers in the same pod:

 - **SlimWorker**: Manage asynchronous HTTP requests calls to underlying functions
+- **SlimDataSynchronizationWorker**: Allow to make possible scale up and down SlimData Raft nodes
 - **HistorySynchronisationWorker**: Manage history of HTTP requests between the pod and kubernetes
 - **ReplicasSynchronizationWorker**: Manage replicas synchronization between the pod and kubernetes
-- **MasterWorker**: Elect a master pod to manage kubernetes scale up and down
 - **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

+**SlimData** is a simple redis like database included inside SlimFaas executable.
+It is based on **Raft** algorithm offered by awesome https://github.com/dotnet/dotNext library.
+By default **SlimData** use a second HTTP port 3262 to expose its API.
+Don't expose it and keep it internal.

+SlimFaas require a least 3 nodes in production.
+2 nodes are requires to keep the database in a consistent state.
+If you want to use just one pod for testing purpose, you can use this env variable:
+- SLIMDATA_ALLOW_COLD_START: "true"

+This will allow to start a pod alone as a leader.
+SlimFaas can to scale up and down by using classic Horizontal Pod Autoscaler (HPA).

 ### Build with .NET

 Why .NET ?
-- .NET is always getting faster and faster : https://www.techempower.com/benchmarks/#section=data-r21
+- .NET is always getting faster and faster : https://www.techempower.com/benchmarks/#section=data-r22
 - ASP.NET Core allow to resolve complex use cases with few lines of codes
 - .NET is always getting smaller and smaller: https://twitter.com/MStrehovsky/status/1660806238979117056?t=WPrZwi7WrIWi4tjoDUXEgg&s=19

 ## What Next ?

-1. Public Open Source
-2. Add a build version without any redis dependencies and allow SlimFaas to manage internal queue
+1. Different scale down mode depending from configuration and current hour
+2. Allow to scale down also statefulset pods
 3. Scale up dynamically from SlimFaas
-4. Upgrade to .NET8 using AOT => lighter and faster